pagopa/pagopa-ecommerce-helpdesk-service/README.md

 val ecommerceCommonsRef = ecommerceCommonsVersion -> the branch/tag to be checkout.
 ````

-`ecommerceCommonsRef` is, by default, valued with the ecommerce commons library version, causing tagged version to be
-checkout.
+`ecommerceCommonsRef` has by default the same value as `ecommerceCommonsVersion`, so that version tagged with `"x.y.z"` will be checked out and installed locally.

 This value was left as a separate property because, during developing phases can be changed to a feature branch
 making the local build use a ref branch other than a tag for developing purpose.